 |7.
 Impairment of assets

-Module 1: The Conceptual Framework and its application in financial reporting
+Module 1: The role and importance of financial reporting

-This module explains the role of a Conceptual Framework in the development of accounting standards, and identifies the constraints in light of other influences and factors in standard setting and in the application of principles in practice.
+This module explains the role and importance of financial reporting, including the use of a Conceptual Framework in the development of accounting standards.
 It focuses on the major components of the Conceptual Framework issued by the IASB.
 The objectives of general purpose financial statements and the diversity of users’ information needs are considered, as well as the underlying assumptions and qualitative characteristics of financial reporting.
-Cases are used to explore the challenges that can arise in applying the qualitative characteristics.

 Module 2: Presentation of financial statements